Photo: Samuel Lim

 Mastering the art of passing is one of the basics in football.
-Passing is an effective way of keeping possession in any football match, and should be the first skill set for any beginner to pick up when learning football.
+Passing is an effective way of keeping possession in any match and should be the first skill set for any beginner to pick up when learning football.

 There are mainly two types of passes - long passes and short passes.
 There are other varied terms like a long weighted pass or a short through pass, but they effectively fall under either of these two categories.

-For the purposes of this article, we will be giving 3 tips to help you master your basic short-pass.
-Understanding these 3 principles will ensure your short-passes are successful and accurate.
+In this article, we will be giving 4 tips to help you master your basic short-pass.
+Understanding these 4 principles will ensure your short-passes are successful and accurate.

 1. Body Posture

-Turn your kicking foot outwards, bend your knee slightly, and lock your ankle when you make the pass.
+Turn your kicking foot outwards, bend your knee slightly, and lock your ankle as you make the pass.
 Use the inside of your foot to make contact with the centre of the ball as you bring your kicking foot through.
-This will ensure you have maximum control of your pass.
+Bend the supporting leg in front and the kicking leg next to it, this will make you more stable and your position more fluid to ensure you have maximum control of your short pass.

-Your follow through will determine how fast or powerful your short pass is.
+Continue to swing your kicking foot towards your target after it contacts the ball.
+Your follow through will determine how fast or powerful your short pass will be.
 For greater power in your pass (if your teammate is slightly further away), use a stronger follow through after contact has been made with the ball.

-Always remember these 3 principles during practice.
-After mastering the direct short pass, you can move on to long passes which is used in different situations of a football game.
+After mastering the direct short pass, you can move on to long passes which are used in different situations in the game of football.

 Interested in football and want to hone your skills with the best?
 Or perhaps you are a parent wishing to expose your child to the beautiful game?